Nickolay-Martynenko/GRB-X-Ray-Afterglow/inference/README.md

   - `missing_data` : the passed event name is valid, but neither PC_incbad nor WT_incbad dataset is available for this event, so nothing to process
   - `not_found` : the passed event name not found in the *Swift*-XRT repository (due to either invalid name or a connection timeout issue)
 - **p-value**: for complete lightcurves, the estimated $p$-value; otherwise, empty cell

+[^1]: Scoring function maps the decimal logarithm of a weighted mean squared reconstruction error to the natural logarithm of $p$-value